danielPerez97/website/site/posts/2023-09-27-pragmatic-dagger-part-2.md

 lead: I struggled to learn Dagger and want to simplify the learning for junior programmers.
 ---
-# A Pragmatic Introduction To Dagger on Android Part 2: Setup with Retrofit

 Note: This article assumes some [familiarity with Retrofit][4].

 Welcome back to "A Pragmatic Introduction to Dagger on Android".
 [In the last article][1] we discussed *why* you would